jimc/linux/Documentation/admin-guide/dynamic-debug-howto.rst

   p    print to syslog
   T    write to tracefs
-  _    no flags (for +_,-_, like +0.-0)
-  :    trace-label flag (see below)
+  _    no-flags (allows positive assertion of no-flags) :    trace-label pseudo-flag (see below)

-The prefix flags compose each site's dynamic-prefix, in order.
-The dynamic-prefix prepends the pr_debug msg for both p,T.
+The prefix flags append callsite info to each site's dynamic-prefix, in the order shown below, (with '':'' between each).
+That is then prepended to the pr_debug messsage, for both sylog and tracefs.

   t    thread ID, or <intr>
   m    module name